[Looking for Charlie's main web site?]

 redirectPort="8445" />

-If the connector entry (the one surrounded by the "internal webserver" comment) is commented out, which means the internal web server is currently disabled, and you want to enabled it, just remove the comments.
+If the connector entry shown above (the one surrounded by the "internal webserver" comment) is commented out, that means the internal web server is currently disabled. if you want to enable it, just remove the comments (and save the file and restart CF, more in a moment).

-If it is not commented out, and you want to disable it, then add comments surrounding it.
+If it is there but not commented out, and you want to disable the built-in web server, then add comments surrounding it, save the file and restart CF. (Use XML/HTML comments, not CFML comments--2 dashes, not 3!)

-After making the desired change, restart CF to cause the new setting to take effect.
+And again, after making the desired change and saving the file, restart CF to cause the new setting to take effect.

 The port used for the built-in web server